subspace/subnomicon/docs/consensus/consensus/plotting.md

     <img src="/img/Replottingby10TiB-dark.svg#gh-dark-mode-only" alt="Replotting_by_10TiB" />
 </div>

-The graphic shows the average TB replotted on a 1 TB SSD over the course of chain growth from genesis to 10 TiB (40 000 archived sectors).
+The graphic shows the average TB replotted on a 1 TB SSD over the course of chain growth from genesis to 10 TiB (40 960 archived segments).
 The growth of the amount of data replotted slows down as the chain grows.